A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Introduction

 where $g$ is the constant acceleration due to gravity, $x$ is the spatial variable, and $t$ is the time. $h(x,t)$ is the water depth, $u(x,t)$ is the velocity, and $q(x,t):=h(x,t)u(x,t)$ is the discharge. $Z(x)$ is the bottom elevation and $n$ is the Manning coefficient.

 The system \eref{1.1} is a hyperbolic system of balance laws.
 Developing robust and accurate numerical methods for such a system is a challenging task as this nonlinear hyperbolic system admits both smooth and nonsmooth solutions.
 In addition, a good numerical scheme should be able to accurately respect a delicate balance between the flux and source term in \eref{1.1}.
-In particular, one is interested in developing well-balanced (WB) numerical schemes that are capable of exactly preserving (some of) steady states.
+In particular, one is interested in developing well-balanced (WB) numerical schemes with the ability to preserve certain steady states at the discrete level.
 If a stable but non-well-balanced scheme is used, then the numerical errors may trigger the appearance of artificial waves of magnitude larger than the size of the waves to be captured.
 In order to ameliorate this situation, one can do mesh refinement so that the numerical errors will be controlled by the truncation errors.
 However, such mesh refinement may be too computationally expensive or even unaffordable in practical applications.
 Therefore, one needs to develop WB schemes.

 Steady states are of great practical importance since they minimize, if they are stable, the energy, and many physically relevant solutions of \eref{1.1} are, in fact, small perturbations of these steady states.
 The smooth steady-state solutions of \eref{1.1} satisfy the following time-independent system: